iblai/ibl-edx-third-party-auth-app/README.md

 - Login to keycloak admin
 - Hover over the realm name in the upper left and select `Add Realm`
 - Give the realm a name **without spaces** and select `Create`

+These next steps don't seem to be explicitly required, but they are part of the keycloak tutorial:
 - Select `Roles` on the left
 - Click `Add Role` in the upper right
 - enter `user` as the name, and save